Tokyo Disneyland with a Toddler: Tips and Ride Reviews

 She loved the Halloween parade when she went at age three, but her absolute favorite was the Electrical Parade.
 It was “all so magical”, especially since she was able to see her favorite Disney characters glowing and sparkling in the night.

 My recommendation is to watch this parade from Toontown, which is where it ends.
 There were not many people there so we didn’t have to hurry to get a good spot and then wait.
-My husband saved us a spot for about 20 minutes while my daughter and I looked inside a nearby store in Toontown and explored the fun houses and decorations.
+My husband saved a spot about 20 minutes before the parade began.
+Meanwhile, my daughter and I looked inside a nearby store in Toontown and explored the fun houses and decorations.

 You can also purchase a Disney Premier Access through the app, which allows you to watch “parades and shows from a designated viewing area”, according to the Tokyo Disney website.